Why is my Potted Rosemary Drying Out?

 Causes of Potted Rosemary Drying Out

-Rosemary is a herb native to Southern France, where it thrives in the Mediterranean environment of blazing sunshine, sandy, well draining soils and infrequent rainfall.
+Rosemary is a herb native to Southern France, where it thrives in the Mediterranean environment of blazing sunshine, sandy, well-draining soils and infrequent rainfall.

-For potted rosemary to thrive, the soil around the roots must be allowed dry out somewhat between bouts of watering, replicating the growing conditions of the Mediterranean.
+For potted rosemary to thrive, the soil around the roots must be allowed to dry out somewhat between bouts of watering, replicating the growing conditions of the Mediterranean.

 If the soil around the roots is persistently damp then rosemary can quickly develop root rot or the fungal disease ‘Botrytis‘.